Time

 Connect the timbers with 12-in. spike nails at each corner.
 Build the exterior perimeter first, then the inner.
 Our soil was mostly clay, so we dug a bit deeper and laid the timbers over 2 in. of sand for better drainage.

-Have a wheelbarrow or two ready along with a couple extra string backs when the truck pulls up.
-Pour the concrete into the forms and have a 2×4 ready like the one shown in Photo 3 to screed (smooth) the surface.
-The notches in the 2×4 screed are 2-1/4 in. deep.
-This will give you room for a sand to level the patio stones after the concrete is set.
+Have a wheelbarrow or two ready, along with a couple of extra string backs when the truck pulls up.
+Pour the concrete into the forms and have a 2×4 ready to screed (smooth) the surface.
+The notches in the 2×4 screed are 2-1/4 inches deep.
+This will give you room for sand to level the patio stones after the concrete is set.
 Next, screw the pier forms to the timbers.

-Screed the concrete 2-1/4 in. below the top of the timbers on the inside of both timber frames.
-Don’t worry about getting the surface smooth because later you’ll be putting a layer of sand over the hardened concrete to level the patio pavers.
+Screed the concrete 2-1/4 inches below the top of the timbers on the inside of both timber frames.
+Don’t worry about getting the surface smooth because later, you’ll put a layer of sand over the hardened concrete to level the patio pavers.

 Install the forms for the piers on each corner while the concrete below is still moist.
 Shovel a firm mixture of concrete into the forms and use a trowel to smooth it.
 The concrete can be shaped easily with a towel on the open sides of the forms.

-The next day you’ll find the concrete hard enough to lay the patio pavers.
+The next day, you’ll find the concrete hard enough to lay the patio pavers.
 You can buy these at most home centers or patio supply stores.
 Check the thickness of your pavers before you buy.
-Our pavers were a bit under 2 in. thick so we needed to level about 3/8 in. of sand (all-purpose or play sand from your home center) over the concrete as a bed for them.
-Make another screed like the one shown in Photo 3 with a notch cut the same thickness as your pavers.
+Our pavers were a bit under 2 inches thick so we needed to level about 3/8 inch of sand (all-purpose or play sand from your home center) over the concrete as a bed for them.
+Make another screed with a notch cut that is the same thickness as your pavers.
 Pour in the sand and pull the screed board across the timbers to even the sand over the concrete.
 Next, lay the pavers in place as shown in the Figs. A and B. We selected two colors to complement the pavilion, but you can design your own pattern.

-You may need to further level some of the corners of the patio stones.
-Just lift the paver and add or remove sand as needed (Photo 5).
+You may need to level some of the corners of the patio stones further.
+Just lift the paver and add or remove sand as needed.
 If your patio ended up a bit out of square, you may have to cut the edges of some pavers to make them fit.
-If so, but a masonry blade for your circular saw, put on some goggles and gloves, and trim the edges.
+If so, use a masonry blade for your circular saw, put on some goggles and gloves, and trim the edges.

 After spreading a thin layer of sand over the concrete, lay the patio stones in place.
 Sprinkle handfuls of sand to level the stones with the tops of the timbers.

 Outline the post locations by tracing around the end cuts of the posts.
-Be sure you place the outer edges of the inner post 78 in. apart to get the right locations to conform with the beams above.
+Be sure you place the outer edges of the inner post 78 inches apart to get the right locations to conform with the beams above.
 This is crucial for the roof framing to align.
-Allow a 3-in. space between the inner and outer columns.
+Allow a 3-inch space between the inner and outer columns.

 We made our 2 x 3 x 1/4-in. steel supports from a length of steel angle we purchased from a welding shop.
 You can cut the 5-in. lengths with an aluminum oxide metal-cutting blade placed in your circular saw, but it’s easier to have the welding shop cut them to length for you.
 Most shops have a shear that easily cuts the steel angle.
 It’ll probably cost about $1 per cut.